gitworkflows/devpod/memory-bank/components/ws-proxy.md

 ## Overview

-The Workspace Proxy (ws-proxy) is a specialized component in Gitpod that handles routing and proxying of HTTP and WebSocket traffic to workspaces.
-It acts as an intermediary between the main Gitpod proxy and individual workspace pods, providing workspace-specific routing, port forwarding, and SSH gateway functionality.
+The Workspace Proxy (ws-proxy) is a specialized component in Devpod that handles routing and proxying of HTTP and WebSocket traffic to workspaces.
+It acts as an intermediary between the main Devpod proxy and individual workspace pods, providing workspace-specific routing, port forwarding, and SSH gateway functionality.

 ## Purpose